The novel is a pack of lies hounding the truth. Carlos Fuentes

 What are Robert Quinlan and his wife feebly arguing about when the homeless man slips quietly in?
 Moments later Robert could hardly have said.
 ObamaCare or Quinoa or the granddaughter’s new boyfriend.
 Something.

-Robert Quinlan and his wife, Darla, speak to one another, their words didactic, instructional, teaching (they are professors), but they do not listen.
-Robert, the professor, his father, William, a laborer, and Robert’s brother, Jimmy, a draft dodger, speak haltingly to one another, not comprehending, not bothering to comprehend.
-Bob, A homeless mentally-ill man, talks to himself.
+Robert Quinlan and his wife, Darla, speak to one another, their words didactic, instructional, teaching (they are professors), but do not listen.
+Robert, a professor; his father, William, a laborer; and Robert’s brother, Jimmy, a draft dodger, speak haltingly to one another, neither comprehending nor bothering to comprehend.
+Bob, a homeless and mentally ill man, talks to himself.

 Such communication as does occur is non-verbal; a touch on the shoulder, a step to the fore, a self-inflicted gunshot to the temple.
 Robert, the professor, touches Bob, the homeless man, on the shoulder, to offer the gift of food, and Bob, understanding the gift, accepts.
 Robert touches his wife’s hip while she sleeps so as not to explain his touch.
 Darla sees Robert wake troubled and leave the bed.
 The narrator interprets her inner monolog.

-Robert wrestles with an issue, the unblooded infantryman’s issue – is he a coward?
-The third person narrator voices Robert’s internal dialogues and self-judgment.
-He went to Vietnam, but finagled a non-combat job, thus, he was a coward.
+Robert wrestles with the issue of the unblooded infantryman – is he a coward?
+The third-person narrator voices Robert’s internal dialogues and self-judgment.
+He went to Vietnam, but finagled a non-combat job; thus, he was a coward.
 To have fled to Canada would have been principled at least.
-The Tet offensive enveloped Hue and enveloped Robert.
+The Tet Offensive enveloped Hue and Robert.
 He was scared and thus unworthy.
-His wounds are the infantryman’s wounds.
-Not a Red Badge of Courage wound, but a wound no less.
+His wounds are the non-combatant’s wound, not a Red Badge of Courage, but a wound no less.

-PTSD in its current nomenclature has been recorded since man recorded combat.
-Here, a National Institute of Health paragraph on combat stress:
+Combat fatigue, 1000-meter stare, shell shock, Post-Traumatic Stress Disorder (PTSD) its current nomenclature, has been noted since man recorded combat. a National Institute of Health paragraph on combat stress notes:

 Mankind’s first major epic, the tale of Gilgamesh, gives us explicit descriptions of both love and posttraumatic symptoms, suggesting that the latter are also part of the human fundamental experience.
 After Gilgamesh loses his friend Enkidu, he experiences symptoms of grief, as one may expect.
 But after this phase of mourning, he races from place to place in panic, realizing that he too must die.
 This confrontation with death changed his personality.